TuomasSimula/vimrc/readme.md

 ## my .vimrc

-My .vimrc vim configuration file, hosted on github to easily configure vim on all devices I use
+My .vimrc vim configuration file with some added bash scripts to automatise version control.
+Run setup.sh to correctly link the vimrc file and setup automatic update on reboot.